↓

 3 # BASH script to display RANDOM QUOTE and center text depending on terminal width.

-4 # BASH script and quotation taken from CNET Amiga 2 AREXX PFILE
+4 # BASH script and quotations taken from CNET Amiga 2 AREXX PFILE

 5 # AMIGA Version Copyright 1992 Jim Selleck and Beverly James Products